jazzband/django-silk/README.md

 SILKY_PYTHON_PROFILER_BINARY = True
 ```

-A download button will become availble with a binary `.prof` file for every request.
+A download button will become available with a binary `.prof` file for every request.

 Silk can also be used to profile specific blocks of code/functions.
 It provides a decorator and a context
 manager for this purpose.